 INTRODUCTION By Alaskan standards Denali is an unusual national park.
 First, it is an old park, having been established in 1917, and unlike many of the newer Alaskan parks it has a management tradition, existing development, and established patterns of visitor use.
 Second, Denali lies between the state's two major population centers, Anchorage and Fairbanks, from which it is accessible by private automobile, tour bus, railroad, and airplane.
-And finally, Denali contains resources of international significance--the highest mountain on the North American continent and the largest continuously protected ecosystem in the world.
+And finally, Denali contains resources of international significance-the highest mountain on the North American continent and the largest continuously protected ecosystem in the world.
 For this reason it has gained international recognition through its designation as a biosphere reserve under the Man and the Biosphere program of the United Nations.
 Because it is an established, well-known park with relatively easy access and outstanding features, Denali has attracted large numbers of visitors in the past, and indications are that it will continue to do so in the future.
 In 1980 Denali National Park was expanded by the Alaska National Interest Lands Conservation Act (PL 96-487, hereafter cited as ANILCA).
 Previously confined to the north side of the McKinley massif, the park now also encompasses the south side, which has considerably different landscape features and resource values from the north side and offers additional opportunities for visitor use.
 Today Denali is confronted with a serious threat of overuse along the park road corridor.
 A recent study (NPS, Singer and Beattie 1984) demonstrated some disruption to wildlife populations caused by increasing visitor traffic along the park road, indicating that one of the principal visitor experiences, wildlife viewing, may be in jeopardy.
 The current experience is unique because Denali is the only place in the national park system where visitors can consistently expect to see caribou, Dall sheep, moose, and bears--the "big four" of Alaskan wildlife--in a single day of travel.
 Park managers are challenged to ensure the long-range preservation of Denali's remarkable wildlife viewing opportunities while at the same time meeting the expectations of this generation of visitors.
-The current planning effort focuses on visitor use of the park and preserve: how and where increasing levels of use can be accommodated, opportunities for enhancing the visitor experience, and what actions are required to ensure that use does not unacceptably degrade Denali's natural and cultural values.
-DOCUMENT ORGANIZATION This document contains an integrated set of proposals and environmental analysis information for Denali National Park and Preserve, in two parts.
-Part one, titled "Plans," contains various plans prepared to meet the requirements set forth in ANILCA and other legislation and policies, as follows: A "General Management Plan" is presented in compliance with section 1301 of ANILCA and section 604 of the National Parks and Recreation Act.
+This plan focuses on visitor use of the park and preserve: how and where increasing levels of use can be accommodated, opportunities for enhancing the visitor experience, and what actions are required to ensure that use does not unacceptably degrade Denali's natural and cultural values.
+DOCUMENT ORGANIZATION This document contains various plans prepared to meet the requirements set forth in ANILCA and other legislation and policies, as follows: A "General Management Plan" is presented in compliance with section 1301 of ANILCA and section 604 of the National Parks and Recreation Act.
 A "Land Protection Plan" is presented in compliance with section 1301 of ANILCA and the Department of the Interior policy on land protection.
 A "Wilderness Suitability Review" is presented in compliance with section 1317(a) of ANILCA and sections 3(c) and (d) of the Wilderness Act, as amended.
-Part two of this document, titled "Environmental Assessment," contains a description of the natural, cultural, and socioeconomic environments that will be affected by this planning effort, and an analysis of the alternatives that were considered during the preparation of the plans.
-PLANNING ISSUES AND MANAGEMENT CONCERNS The following issues are addressed by the plans included in this document.
+The NPS planning process is described in appendix A.